Kastobi/ci_ms2_aggregator/README.md

 prevent user-irritation (clear binding to the table, not the trends-chart) and maintain the table in a readable width.

-The feature to search all the keywords present in the dataset is combined with a filter-slider, to prevent overloading the tagcloud to an unusable list (the 4,000 packages in the dataset got over 6,000 unique keywords (allready normalized to lowercase)), but maintain the usability of the feature.
+The feature to search all the keywords present in the dataset is combined with a filter-slider, to prevent overloading the tagcloud to an unusable list (the 4,000 packages in the dataset got over 6,000 unique keywords (already normalized to lowercase)), but maintain the usability of the feature.

-The about section was positioned beneath the main data to hook the user with the most asked question ("Angular, React or Vue?") and guide to critical thinking about the provided data and further research on package use.
+The about-section was positioned beneath the main data to hook the user with the most asked question ("Angular, React or Vue?"), afterwards guiding to critical thinking about the provided data and further research on package use.

 The disclaimer and contacts sections are of minor value for the user, but the disclaimer and contacts should be presented on the same page, as the used data and therefore positioned at the bottom of the page.